okfn/opendefinition/source/open-definition-2.1-dev.markdown

 The term **public domain** denotes the abscence of copyright and similar restrictions, whether by default or waiver of all such conditions.

-The key words "must", "must not", "should",and "may" in this document are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).
+The key words "must", "must not", "should", and "may" in this document are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119).